4 Sept 2017

 The Kuwaiti government has taken many initiatives to diversify its economy.
 The KDP outlined the authorities’ long-term vision for the country between 2009 and 2035 with the aim to diversify the economy away from oil, to strengthen the role of the private sector and eventually, to transform Kuwait to a regional trade and financial centre.

 Covering the fiscal years 2015/6 to 2019/20, the latest development plan, entailing US$116 billion, focuses on economic reform and diversification as well as several long-stalled mega-projects.
 Investment for a broad range of sectors, including oil, transport, infrastructure, water and power are planned.
-The authorities also emphasized the greater participation of private investors in achieving the development agenda, seeking to increase the private sector’s share of the economy to 41.9% from its current level of 26.4%.
+The authorities also emphasized the greater participation of private investors in achieving the development agenda, seeking to increase the private sector’s share of the economy to 41.9% from its 26.4% in 2013.
 In a bid to encourage FDI, the Kuwaiti parliament approved in April 2016 a flat 10% corporate tax, reducing the tax on foreign companies from 15% while raising that for local firms from previously up to 5%.

 To achieve the goals of economic diversification outlined in the development plan, the government focuses on infrastructure developments.
 Most prominent of all is the City of Silk project (Madinat al-Hareer), a site spanning 250 sqkm and including a 1,001 metre-tall tower.
 Scheduled for completion in 2023, the site will comprise residential, commercial, educational and recreational facilities as well as tourist attractions such as hotels and national parks at an estimated cost of US$94 billion.
 Thanks to its large oil revenues, the strong fiscal position has enabled the Kuwaiti government to carry out construction projects as set out in the plan.

 Other projects under the development plan are currently under various stages of planning and construction.
-For example, the US$2.6 billion Sheikh Jaber Al-Ahmad Bridge that reduce travel time between Kuwait City and the Subiya promontory and Bubiyan Island from 1.5 hours to less than 17 minutes and the US$7 billion Kuwait City Metro are scheduled for completion in 2018 and 2019 respectively.
+For example, the Sheikh Jaber Al-Ahmad Bridge that reduce travel time between Kuwait City and the Subiya promontory and Bubiyan Island from 1.5 hours to less than 17 minutes and the Kuwait City Metro are scheduled for completion in 2018 and 2023 respectively.
 In view of rising demand for public housing, the Public Authority for Housing and Welfare also announced plans to build 174,000 housing units by 2020.

 As part of its efforts to increase private sector participation in the economy, the country’s first public-private partnership (PPP) agreement was signed with a consortium led by France’s GDF Suez for financing the Az-Zour North Independent Water and Power Project (IWPP) in 2013.
 The project involves the construction of a 1,500MW gas-fired combined cycle power plant and a desalination plant costing about US$1.8 billion.
 In early 2015, the Kuwaiti government issued new executive by-laws for PPP and replaced the Partnerships Technical Bureau (PTB) with the Kuwait Authority for Partnership Projects (KAPP), which will give greater independence in implementing PPP projects.